The Ins and Outs of GM Extended Warranties

 Some of the most common issues and repair costs with GM vehicles:

 - GMC Sierra 2500: Fog Lamp Relay Replacement ($57 to $65)

 - Chevy Astro: Control Arm Replacement ($1,724 to $1,795)

 - Cadillac DeVille: MAP Sensor Replacement ($159 to $200)

 - Buick Rendezvous: Tire Rotation ($35 to $45)

 Q. Are the Chevy, GMC, Buick, and Cadillac warranties all the same?

-A. Except for the year and mileage limitations, yes.
+Except for the year and mileage limitations, yes.
+You’ll have the exact same coverage, just for a shorter or longer period of time.
 Each brand-specific warranty has the same basic set of inclusions and exclusions, all of which mimic the original factory bumper-to-bumper warranty.